 Legal Information: New Hampshire

-The abuser must be “served” with your petition and the notice of the hearing date, along with your temporary protective order (if the judge or master gave you one).
-There is no charge to have the authorities (a peace officer or the sheriff’s department) serve the abuser.1
+The abuser must be “served” with your petition and the notice of the hearing date, along with your temporary protective order if you were granted one.
+There is no charge to have the authorities serve the abuser, such as a peace officer or the sheriff’s department.1

 You can find more information about service of process in our Preparing for Court – By Yourself section, in the question called What is service of process and how do I accomplish it?